MedusaRE/Medusa/README.md

                             file
     docs                  - documentation for the Medusa Project
+    medusa_software:      - source code for the Medusa Project berlin            - a subcomponent of the Medusa Project to create a free (libre) GTK hex editor, eventually to be incorporated into the full Medusa software package/suite.
-    medusa_software:      - source code for the Medusa Project frontend          - the default frontend for the Medusa Project libmedusa         - a library for controlling emulated and real-silicon machines programmatically maintained by the Medusa
+        frontend          - the default frontend for the Medusa Project libmedusa         - a library for controlling emulated and real-silicon machines programmatically maintained by the Medusa